Rayless Goldenrod is an upright, smooth perennial. Its

 no teeth and no lobes.
 Stem leaves are also spatula-like

-The flowers are in clusters at the tip of a stem.
-Each
+The flowers are clustered at the tip of a stem.
+Each flower

-flower is bisexual in nature and symmetrical in form.
-Disc flowers
+is bisexual in nature and symmetrical in form.
+Disc flowers are

-are yellow; ray flowers are absent.
-Flowers occur in late
+yellow; ray flowers are absent.
+Flowers occur in late summer

 Fruit is a seed which outer layer is fused to it (achene)